Travel Europe Within Budget

 A. Cost-Zero Sights

-- Loads of places have museums, green spots, and famous sites that don’t cost a dime.
+- Loads of places have museums, green spaces, and famous sites that are free to visit.

 - Take the British Museum in London or the Pantheon in Rome, no wallet required to walk through.